JWalk9000/archbase.btrfs/README.md

 - Make running it locally after cloning easier.
 - Interactive partioning, and by extension, installing alongside another OS.
 - Snapshot setup and scheduling.
+- Standardization for importing and installing user DE dependancies and configurations.

+### Known Issues

+- Currently only grub works for a boot loader, because of this I have temporarily disabled displaying other options until I can fix this.(contribution welcome)

 ## Running As-Is